Use the right tool for the job

 Without a proper balance in your way of thinking, without remembering the "use the right tool for the job" saying, you might be inclined to use one operating system for everything.
 There are situations where a Linux distribution is a much better choice than a BSD flavor.
 Not only that, but there are situations where it would be down right stupid to use something like OpenBSD instead of something like Debian Linux or Devuan Linux - depending on whether you want systemd or not.

 The same can be said for something like systemd.
 While we can argue against e.g. the hardcoding privacy compromising DNS servers in systemd-resolved by Poettering and Co., it doesn't mean that you should never use a Linux distribution with systemd.
-Always consider the long term technical implications of your choice, escpecially if you're maintaining servers online.
+Always consider the long term both technical and business related implications of your choice, escpecially if you're maintaining servers online.

 Another issue that is important to consider is support.
 When a piece of software is only developed by a handful of people and only used by a small minority, it not only gets much less battle testing, but the amount of people that are able to help you is much less, and it can be close to impossible to find relevant, updated and reliable information online pertaining to a specific problem.